How to Better Your Bay Window

 have the perfect scene to gaze and enjoy

 beautiful days while still being productive.
-Spruce up
+Decorate

 your desk with some flowers to take place where a lamp would generally